 While boondocking and attempting to live off-grid as much as possible while traveling, we hope to rely on “shore” hookups as little as possible.
 Ideally we’ve done a good job planning our energy needs and we’ve sized our battery bank and solar array to supply enough energy to where we won’t NEED to hookup for energy reasons.

 On the other hand, it is nice to have the infrastructure in place should we ever need or want to connect to the grid, or hook up to shore power.
 While this chapter is focused on mobile applications, the fundamentals apply to home-based and stationary solar systems.

 It is better to have, and not need; than to need and not have.

 “Shore Power” – RV / Skoolie connection to the Grid

 Typical Campground “Hook Up” Service

-Most importantly everyone should know how to test a receptacle BEFORE plugging in the first time!
+Most importantly everyone should know how to test a receptacle BEFORE plugging in to a new location for the first time, at least each visit, even if you’ve stayed in the spot last week!
 It’s always good practice to use a polarity tester and test the campgrounds wiring before connecting your expensive electrical system.
 It’s also not a bad idea to use a multimeter and check that the voltage is correct.